 Supporting Creative Nonfiction as part of my #Giveaway4Good Challenge is my way of saying thank you to the organization that helped me believe I am a writer and gave me the tools to become a published one.

 You can earn four tickets toward this week’s drawing by subscribing to their magazine or making a ten dollar gift.

-This week’s prize is a box of author-signed published during 2020 by Sharon Harrigan, Athena Dixon, Lara Lillibridge, Molly Howes, Rose and Anderson AND a spot in Jane Friedman’s self-study Query Master Class.
+This week’s prize is a box of author-signed published during 2020 by Sharon Harrigan, Athena Dixon, Lara Lillibridge, Molly Howes, Rose Anderson AND a spot in Jane Friedman’s self-study Query Master Class.

 You’ll also get a copy of the book I recommend most frequently to all authors, The Business of Being a Writer.
 This prize is a $200 value, all for supporting the organizations that support you.